yangshun/tech-interview-handbook/contents/resume/optimize-resume.md

 While optimizing for every application is ideal, you can generalize your resume to a type of position.

-- First, collate 3 to 5 job descriptions for that position
+1. Collate 3 to 5 job descriptions for that position
-- Then, copy and paste them into a .txt file and upload it into a free word and phrase frequency tool like Online-Utility.org's [Text Analyzer](https://www.online-utility.org/text/analyzer.jsp) to identify regularly used keywords
+1. Copy and paste them into a `.txt` file and upload it into a free "word and phrase" frequency tool like [Online-Utility.org's Text Analyzer](https://www.online-utility.org/text/analyzer.jsp) to identify regularly used keywords
-- Incorporate skills and experiences that you have into the resume
+1. Incorporate skills and experiences that you have into the resume

 :::